 Partners and fathers are enormously important when it comes to FASD.

 The first role they play is avoiding alcohol when trying for a baby.
-New research shows that alcohol does indeed affect sperm and can contribute to miscarriage, birth defects and stillbirth.
-There is still insufficient evidence to confirm whether prenatal alcohol does play a role in sperm contributing specifically to FASD, but it's worth men avoiding alcohol in any case.
+New research shows that alcohol does indeed affect sperm and can contribute to miscarriage, stillbirth and birth defects, some of which are similar to those acquired from Prenatal Alcohol Exposure (PAE) in the womb.

 The next role men play is in supporting their partners in an alcohol-free pregnancy – wāhine hapu / pregnant women must be supported by the entire whānau to have an alcohol-free pregnancy and partners can help with this.